-Zayante Publishing is a new type of local history publisher intent on making history accessible and affordable.
-Focused primarily on the history of Santa Cruz County, California, it operates through Kindle Direct Publishing and local retailers to get print books, ebooks, and audiobooks to market.
+Zayante Publishing is a Santa Cruz local history publisher intent on making history accessible and affordable by using Kindle Direct Publishing (KDP) to print books and local retailers to get books to market.

 Santa Cruz Trains